 Have we reached peak CBD?

 Pfft…no. What a laughable idea.
-We’ve barely gotten started, chiefly evidenced by the general public’s stubborn ignorance of cannabis and what it takes to produce a Hemp for Fitness CBD Tincture from the field into a well-formulated bottle in your gym bag, purse, your car’s middle console, etc.
+We’ve barely gotten started in America, chiefly evidenced by the general public’s stubborn ignorance of cannabis and what it takes for say, a Hemp for Fitness CBD Tincture, to go from raw biomass in the field to a bottled well-formulated extract in your gym bag, purse, your car’s middle console, etc.